 I’ve thought about home education since my boys were born but school is the ‘norm’ here in the UK so we carried on with the rest of society.
 Until this year.
 I finally had enough of my boys going with the flow and being drowned in the process.
 I researched home education and a light bulb switched on.
 It wasn’t about replicating the classroom at home, it was about a life of learning.
 And in July I de-registered my children after a few fiascos regarding school policies that were detrimental to their well being.
 We took the plunge.
 And freedom reigned.
 It was a breath of fresh air.
 Anxiety went away within weeks.
 The kids were relieved.

 Our plan is to take our first year slow and find our feet.
 We are going to loosely follow a curriculum for english, maths and science but with a hands on approach.
 Children learn most when they are the ones doing.
 The world is our oyster and our home is not a prison.
+And there so many private tuition options too.
+Tavistock Tutors offer bespoke tuition which is a great option for some people or for those trickier subjects you wish your child to learn.

 People always ask about socialisation.
 The way I see it is my boys are no longer confined to the same classroom with the same 30 people every day.
 They are not hermits.
 They are not locked in a cupboard.
 They are free.
 Free to be themselves and nurture their interests and talents.